 And the 9.9 million people working in professional services would probably agree with you about the challenges of juggling multiple accounts, managing a full spread of different team members, and dealing with wildly differing expectations.

-Luckily, with the right professional services software, you can keep processes tight and on track.
-By providing key features like time tracking, automated invoices, and handy checklists, you have the space you need to actually do the work.
+But if you’ve got the right professional services software solution, you can keep day-to-day workflows tight and on track.
+Great tools will give you key features like time tracking, automated invoicing, and handy checklists, which will help you free up time to actually do the work.

-So, what exactly defines professional service software from all of the various solutions out there?
-Let's break it down.
+So what is professional services software all about?
+Let’s break it down.

 What is professional services software?

 Professional services software offers an all-in-one space for providers, consultants, and agencies to manage client projects from start to finish.

 Typically, your professional services software will have a handful of features that make it easier to close deals, allocate resources, track time spent on projects, and manage billable hours so you can properly fulfill the lifecycle of every client engagement.